dhaval201279/cloud-native-java-demo/README.md

 http://localhost:8761/metrics | Provides detailed metric report |

 ### API Gateway
 For an enterprise application you would want to keep your core domain completely decoupled from its actors (i.e. end user or a service).
-This is in a way aligning with [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) where actors which are liable to induce changes within system are not dependent on core business domain.
+This is in a way aligning with [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) where actors which are liable to induce changes within system are not directly dependent on core business domain.

 In principle, there will be myriad clients viz.
 Android app, iOS app, HTML5, IOT device etc who can make requests to each of the microservices directly.
 But obviously, following [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) we would certainly not like to expose our core domain i.e. reservation-service directly to these clients.
-Also each of the clients will have specialied concerns and requirements considering their UI/UX capabilities.
+Also each of the clients will have specialized concerns and requirements considering their UI/UX capabilities.
 So rather than retrofitting core business service for each of the clients it is advisable to set up an [Edge service] (http://techblog.netflix.com/2013/06/announcing-zuul-edge-service-in-cloud.html), which is client specific.
 Key advantage to this approach is - it will act as a single entry point into the system, which will also be used to handle requests for a specific client by routing them to the appropriate backend service or by invoking multiple backend services and [aggregating the results](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html)

 Hence we can set up a micro proxy by enabling it with one `@EnableZuulProxy` annotation.
 In this project, we use Zuul to route requests to appropriate microservices.
 To augment or change the proxy routes, you can add external configuration within `application.yml` like the following: